Table of Contents

 Chlorophyll (in wheatgrass) shows tremendous promise in the treating of inflammatory conditions or related diseases.
 (12)

-Many greens supplements have either wheat grass or barley grass because they are so comparable in benefits and nutrition.
+Many greens supplements typically have either wheatgrass or barley grass because they are so comparable in benefits and nutrition.

 With all these benefits shown in so many studies, wheatgrass needs conclusive human research done.
 I wouldn’t dismiss the animal studies, but they leave us awaiting answers about dosage and efficacy in humans.

 One of the most nutrient-dense foods is a type of blue-green algae that commonly thrives in either fresh or saltwater.
-Spirulina has the added bonus of being studied in human trials.
+Spirulina, often found alongside another common algae chlorella, has the added bonus of being studied in human trials.

 One such study says, “Spirulina supplementation induced a significant increase in exercise performance, fat oxidation, and GSH [antioxidant] concentration and attenuated the exercise-induced increase in lipid peroxidation [cell damage].”
 (13)

-This means that subjects taking spirulina were more physically powerful, burned fat faster, and produced more antioxidants to offset the oxidation that happened when they worked out.
+This means that subjects taking spirulina were more physically powerful, burned fat faster, and produced more antioxidants to offset the oxidation that happened during and after workouts.

 Seasonal allergies plague millions of people every year.
 One compelling reason to make sure spirulina is in your greens supplement is that it has a strong effect on allergic rhinitis (seasonal allergies).

-In a double-blind, placebo-controlled study, spirulina consumption drastically treated nasal discharge, sneezing, congestion, and itching.
+In a double-blind, placebo-controlled study, consuming spirulina drastically helped treat nasal discharge, sneezing, congestion, and itching.
 Scientists still don’t know the inciting mechanism, just that it worked.
 (15)

-Spirulina is also an amazing source of protein, with four grams of protein in every seven grams of powder (one tablespoon).
+Spirulina is also an amazing plant-based source of protein too, with four grams of protein in every seven grams of powder (one tablespoon).
+A great option for vegan dieters.

 Did you know that you are a host to hundreds of different types of microorganisms and most of them reside in your gut?
 Don’t panic, because they actually help you.